jayperryworks/dotfiles/README.md

 3. install apps from app store (both personal and business accts)
 4. download Brewfile & save to user root. run `$ brew bundle` to install command line stuff & non-app-store apps
 5. set up Dropbox immediately and get it downloading files. set up selective syncing (prefs > accts > selective sync btn)
+6. get the Font Explorer Pro backup from archive > software > Font Explorer. download quick install DMG and the backup. put the quick install in the /Applications and run it, then do file > local backup > restore. point the restore to the ~/fonts/font-library folder, where it will set up all the font files. then link to cloudstation, where it will sync to NAS.
-6. manually download critical folders from NAS first (projects, fonts, etc.), then set up Cloud Station to finish syncing.
+7. manually download critical folders from NAS first (projects, fonts, etc.), then set up Cloud Station to finish syncing.
 CS will take forever by itself.
-7. install uncooperative apps manually: Adobe CS & Font Explorer
 8. grab misc preferences from archive > software > _preferences to configure everything
 9. download/set up drivers:
   1. [wacom tablet](http://us.wacom.com/en/support/legacy-drivers/) - prefs are in Archive > Software > _preferences